redis/redis-doc/commands/hgetall.md

 @return

-@array-reply: list of fields and their values stored in the hash, or an empty list when `key` does not exist.
+@array-reply: list of fields and their values stored in the hash, or an empty list when _key_ doesn't exist.

 @examples